-We all know that paying a visit to your doctor for an annual checkup is important, but you may need more than just an annual wellness check depending on your occupation or involvement in sports and activities.
+We all know that paying a visit to your doctor for an annual checkup is important, but you may need more than just an annual wellness check depending on your age, risk factors, or involvement in sports and activities.
 Keep up with which exams and screenings you may need by reviewing the different types of exams UT Health Austin offers below:

 Annual Wellness Exam

 An annual wellness exam is a type of preventative care that focuses on maintaining your overall wellness and preventing health problems before they arise.
 Instead of waiting until you have a health issue, it’s recommended that you visit your physician annually for a checkup to make sure you’re still in good health, or to catch potential health problems in early stages.
 These exams are separate from other medical visits related to acute illnesses or injuries.

 Your annual wellness exam may include the following: